Filmi

 Filmi music tends to have appeal across India, Nepal, Pakistan and overseas, especially among the Indian diaspora.
 Songs are often in different languages depending on the target audience, for example in Hindi or Tamil.
 Playback singers are usually more noted for their ability to sing rather than their charisma as performers.
 Filmi playback singers' level of success and appeal is tied to their involvement with film soundtracks of cinema releases with the highest box office ratings.

 At the "Filmi Melody: Song and Dance in Indian Cinema" archive presentation at UCLA, filmi was praised as a generally more fitting term for the tradition than "Bombay melody", "suggesting that the exuberant music and melodrama so closely identified with the Hindi commercial cinema produced in Bombay (Mumbai) is truly pan-Indian."

 Origins

-In the earliest years, filmi music was generally Indian (classical Carnatic, Hindustani, and village folk) in inspiration; over the years, Western elements have increased significantly.
+In the earliest years of Indian cinema, filmi music was generally Indian (classical Carnatic, Hindustani, and village folk) in inspiration; over the years, Western elements have increased significantly.
 However, film soundtracks continue to be very diverse, sometimes fusing genres or reverting to entirely classical music.
 Examples of this can be found throughout the history of filmi music.